Lalovan/Delivery-market-analysis/README.md

 - How does vegetarian and vegan availability vary by area?
 - Who are the top hummus-serving restaurants (World Hummus Order)?

-Additional original questions derived during exploration:
+Additional questions derived during exploration:

 ## 5. Key Insights ##